LisaHJung/OTel-for-Beginners-JS/README.md

 });

 ```
-4. Start the tracing system to begin recording traces and sending them to the Collector:
+4. Start the tracing system to begin recording and sending traces to the Collector:
 ```
 sdk.start();
 ```
 **IMPORTANT**

 - The instrumentation setup and configuration must run **before** your application code.
-  - One tool commonly used for this task is the –require flag.
+  - A common way to do this is by using the –require flag.
-- In a properly instrumented application, the servce name is set as an environment variable.
+- In a properly instrumented application, the service name is set as an environment variable.
-- To meet these requirements, we added the following app "start" script to `package.json`
+- To ensure this, we added the following `start` script to `package.json` (see below):

 **package.json**